 Federal employees have access to a valuable package of benefits.
 This course will help you better understand the rules so that you can make the best decisions for holistic retirement planning, through open discussions involving CSRS/FERS pension, Thrift Savings Plan and commentary on Social Security and Medicare for Federal Employees.
-This is taught by an advisor who holds the designation of a chartered Federal Employee Benefits Consultant (ChFEBC).
+Worksheets will be provided, and this class is taught by an advisor who holds the designation of a chartered Federal Employee Benefits Consultant (ChFEBC).

 How does your money grow?
 How does the market work?
 Would you like to learn about ways to generate more income, reduce taxes, or protect your assets from inflation?
 Learn the four most common mistakes that people make and ways to avoid them.
 Emphasis is on real-life examples of success with tax free bonds, stocks, and mutual funds.
 Recent changes in the tax law will be covered.
 Senior adult and disabled retiree tuition waivers apply.